 Large-sized residential lots.
 The majority of the 4,693 acres held in residential land uses are large-sized residential lots of half-acre or greater.
 In West Central Weber, most of these are at least one acre in area, while in the Uintah Highlands most of the large-sized lots are half-acre or greater.
 These lots have their place in the Western Weber Planning Area, however, the expense they generate to the County in terms of service expenditures compared to tax revenue is significantly disproportionate considering other land-use types.
 Currently, to provide the level of services that the County provides in the Western Weber Planning Area, the cost of those services has to be supplemented by taxpayers living elsewhere.
 For the community to be financially sustainable and independent, considering the growing support for incorporation amongst land owners in the area, this land use type must be offset with revenue-generating land uses.
 While smaller single-family residential lots still yield a net negative tax-base generally, the concentration of dwelling units in proximity to transportation corridors creates a market-base for the provision of commercial services.
 In turn, the retail and property taxes from these commercial services provide the necessary funding to cover the cost of services.
 The County should be cautious and thoughtful about where large-sized residential lots are located in relation to other land uses and market forces.
 The future land use map shows that this lot size is to be preserved as-is in the Uintah Highlands.
-In West Central Weber, the land use map does not directly anticipate lots of this size, however, the current one-acre zoning will prevail unless or until land is rezoned.
+In West Central Weber, the land use map shows that this